j-mattias/j-mattias/README.md

 - Budget, web application for creating, editing and viewing budgets.
   - [Repo](https://github.com/j-mattias/budget)
   - Python, JavaScript, Flask, PostgreSQL, HTML/CSS, Jinja

+- 🌱 I’m looking for work as a developer and I've previously worked as a 3D artist.
+  - JavaScript/TypeScript
+  - HTML/CSS
+  - React
+  - Next.js
+  - Python
+  - ...and more
+- 📫 How to reach me: mattiasjohansson.vfx@gmail.com

 <!---
 j-mattias/j-mattias is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.